Historic flood conditions affect thousands in B.C. Interior | CBC News

 In the Okanagan region, flooding is also reported in the Cawston and Okanagan Falls areas, and in Osoyoos officials have ordered residents to immediately stop pumping any flood water into the sewers to avoid overwhelming the towns wastewater system.

-Highway 8 has also been closed 10 kilometres west of Merritt after flood waters washed out the road.
+Highway 8 was closed 10 kilometres west of Merritt after floodwater washed out the road.

 <a href="https://twitter.com/hashtag/bcflood?src=hash&ref_src=twsrc%5Etfw">#bcflood</a> more logging equipment.
 Crews trying to loosen stream bed loading under bridge, while deer 350 dredged channel below.
 10k W of <a href="https://twitter.com/hashtag/Merritt?src=hash&ref_src=twsrc%5Etfw">#Merritt</a> on <a href="https://twitter.com/hashtag/BCHwy8?src=hash&ref_src=twsrc%5Etfw">#BCHwy8</a> <a href="https://t.co/x0tamDC3HY">pic.twitter.com/x0tamDC3HY</a>—@VSAMaintenance